CORS Filter

 The XDomainRequest object is specific to IE 8+, the other browsers extend the existing XMLHttpRequest.

-Keep all your responses as text/plain
+For IE 8, 9: Keep all your responses as text/plain

 Content-Type: text/plain